 - Understand the culture of your organisation.
 Do you really know how decisions are made?
 Do you understand the collective thinking, assumptions and goals?
 Pay attention to the unspoken rules to learn how to work within the system and be prepared for change.

 - Seek ongoing feedback.
 Ask for feedback that concentrates on a single situation, describes your behaviour in that situation and communicates the impact of your behaviour.
 Be sure the feedback giver tells you about your process for getting the job done, not just how well or badly you performed.

 - Develop self-awareness.
 Recognise and understand your behaviours and emotional reactions to change.
 Stay connected to your values, don’t let success go to your head and modify your leadership style according to the situation.

-Reference: 2003 Jean Brittain Leslie is the manager of Instrument Development Research at Centre Creative Leadership.
+Reference: 2003 Jean Brittain Leslie: Centre Creative Leadership.